Argent77/A7-ImprovedShamanicDance/A7#ImprovedShamanicDance/readme/readme.txt

 – Does not automatically learn all spells of a given level as Druids do.
 Instead, Shamans select new spells to learn at each level, which they can cast daily without memorization.
 – Gains immediate access to a number of Shaman-specific spells, which can be cast like any other:
-  Spirit Ward, Writhing Fog, Spiritual Clarity, Spirit Fire, Recall Spirit, Spiritual Lock, and Ether Gate.
+  Spirit Ward, Writhing Fog, Spiritual Clarity, Spirit Fire, Recall Spirit, Shamanic Pact, Spiritual Lock, and Ether Gate.
 – Gains use of the Detect Illusion skill with 20% points as a base and an 4 points per level, up to a maximum of 100% at level 20.
 – May use Shamanic Dance at will.